a7r3/LockIt/README.md

 Android TV (Locked Device) + Phone (Key):

-Fresh Start:
+Auth is a TODO now
-1. (Fresh Start) TV and Phone must connect with each other for the first time, with User side authorization in the UI
+~Fresh Start:~
-2. Connections hereon will be made directly with implicit auth (TV and Phone connect with the auth code known only to these devices)
+~1.
+(Fresh Start) TV and Phone must connect with each other for the first time, with User side authorization in the UI~ ~2.
+Connections hereon will be made directly with implicit auth (TV and Phone connect with the auth code known only to these devices)~

 After Fresh Start:
 1. Lock can either be started manually in the TV App OR can be done directly from the phone